treetrnk/blog/_posts/2016-10-22-dungeons-scenes-and-scenarios.md

 Now, the reason this is an interesting scene is not because of the decision to go right or left.
 Gandalf ends up eventually taking the path that smells better because it was so inconsequential.
-Instead, this scene is interesting because it gives Frodo a chance to notice that Golem is following them.
+Instead, this scene is interesting because it gives Frodo a chance to notice that Gollum is following them.
 * *Montage of heroes walking*
 * **Scene 3 - Balin's Tomb:** The heroes enter the tomb of Balin, Gimli's cousin,